Hesperian Health Guides

 Some babies have a swelling called a caput in the area that was pressed against the cervix during labor and birth.
 A caput usually crosses a suture line.
 It will go away in 1 or 2 days.

-If you find a swelling on the head that does not cross a suture line, it may be a hematoma.
-This means that the birth was difficult for the baby.
+If you find a swelling on the head that does not cross a suture line, it may be a hematoma (bleeding under the skin).
 Hematoma can cause the baby to get jaundice as she heals.
 If you find a hematoma, check the baby every day for signs of jaundice until the hematoma is gone.
-If possible, get medical advice.
+If possible, get medical advice

 Ears